-I just recommend being careful because some of the more advanced yoga poses may not be possible or smart to do if you have back problems.
+I just recommend being careful because some of the more advanced yoga poses may not be possible or smart to do if you have back problems or herniated discs.

 My balance disc is my new favorite thing.
 It has other names too, like a wobble cushion, a stability disc, a core balance trainer…they are all the same thing.
 I use it when I have to sit in a chair for long periods of time.
 Working at my desk or sitting through a French dinner party are two examples.
 It keeps your core muscles engaged and forces you to always slightly change your position.